 We are closely involved with global regulatory reform, and our partners have direct experience of working within bodies such as the UK Financial Services Authority (FSA) and HM Treasury.
-We have a leading reputation in the global market for undertaking some of the most complex regulatory matters, drawing on the strength of our financial services lawyers throughout Europe, the United States, Canada, Latin America, Asia, Australia, Africa, the Middle East and Central Asia.
+We have a leading reputation in the global market for undertaking some of the most complex regulatory matters, drawing on the strength of our financial services lawyers throughout Europe, the United States, Canada, Latin America, Asia, Australia, Africa and the Middle East.

 Our market-leading non-contentious financial services and markets group is “full service” across the wholesale and retail financial services spread of work with a focus on its core regulatory strengths: asset management/hedge funds regulation, banking regulation and markets infrastructure/commodities:

 - Asset management/hedge funds regulation: We advise long only institutional asset managers on a variety of documentation and regulatory issues.
 We also undertake regulatory work in the hedge and other specialist fund sectors with clients including hedge fund managers, CDO managers and specialist debt managers on a number of areas such as restructuring UK and overseas operations, setting up brokerage arms and a number of detailed regulatory pieces of analysis on areas such as market abuse, conflicts rules and on distribution.
 The work for asset managers is complemented by work in the custody area.